EMS Client API Reference

 JSON{ "goal_quantity": { "dv01": 5500, "dv01_factor": 8750, "notional": 48125000 } }

-dv01_factor— The factor used to convert DV01 to notional (notional per DV01 unit)notional— The actual notional being traded, calculated asdv01 × dv01_factor- DV01 factors are also available in the Ediphy GUI under instrument details and via
+dv01_factor— The factor used to convert DV01 to notional (notional per DV01 unit)notional— The actual notional being traded, calculated asdv01 × dv01_factor- DV01 factors are available via

 Instrument Specifications